eaneto/ssache/README.md

 ### INCR

+INCR [key]

-Increments the value stored in a [key], initializes with zero if the key doesn't exist.
+Increments the value stored in a key, initializes with zero if the key doesn't exist.
 Returns the incremented value.

-INCR [key]

 ```shell
 $ telnet 127.0.0.1 7777